justinch4n/snake-game-rl/README.md

 - Random apple spawning
 - Collision detection of walls and self

+### Reinforcement Learning Features

+- Train an RL (DQN) agent to play Snake
+- Deep Q Learning with model saving for replay and reward shaping
+- Custom OpenAI Gym environment for Snake (`rl/snake_env.py`)
+- Automatic saving of best and checkpoint models during training
+- Log and visualize training progress with TensorBoard
+- Play the game using a trained model or random agent with `rl/play_rl.py`

 ## Requirements

 - Python 3.x
 - pygame 2.6.1
+- stable-baselines3
+- gymnasium
+- numpy
+- torch
+- tqdm

 ## Setup